Ada-Developers-Academy/core-unit-2/api-8-relationships-in-sqlalchemy/drying-our-routes.md

 Just like in our `create_model` refactor above, when looking for dependencies, we should only see tests that use the `get_all` routes.
 This means we don't have existing functions that we need to write tests for, but we do need to invest some time thinking about our nominal and edge cases for our proposed function and writing a failing test suite to follow our TDD process.

 For this refactor, we have only written one nominal test as an example in the `hello-books` repo, we leave it up to you to brainstorm what other cases are useful and write tests for them.
-Feel free to pitch test ideas with others in a study group, over slack, or however best works for you!
+Feel free to pitch test ideas with others in a study group, over Slack, or however best works for you!

 <details>
    <summary>When you're done writing nominal and edge cases for the <code>get_models_with_filters</code> function, expand this section the nominal test we created.</summary>